ShurnYurnYang/Personal-Projects-Public/discord snipe bot/README.md

 - Bot token reader reworked to use relative file path by default
 - Added **Commands** and **Updates** section to README

+### Version 1.2 (2023/06/01)
+- Reworked code to make it friendly for hosting
+- Bot Token.txt has been removed and replaced by env variable 'DISCORD_API_TOKEN'
+- deletedEntry class has been replaced by better named messageEntry
+- snipeBot.py has been replaced by main.py for friendlier hosting
+- requirements.txt has been added for user and friendlier hosting
+- limited list to only 10 remembered messages to reduce memory usage and fix !snipeall giving a wall of text
+- **Updates** changed to **Changelog**

 ## Notes
 - The UTC conversion timezone is EST by default, to change the timezone replace 'US/Eastern' with the pytz timezone of your choice
+- Program has been rewritten to make it easy for hosting services to host (personally tested and hosted with railway)